Medically reviewed by Drugs.com. Last updated on Jun 5, 2023.

 Gonorrhea infections rapidly improve with antibiotic therapy.
 If an infected woman is untreated, gonorrhea can spread to the fallopian tubes, where it can cause scarring and infertility.

-Since gonorrhea is an STD that can be transmitted during sexual activity, you can prevent infection by:
+Since gonorrhea is transmitted during sexual activity, you can prevent infection by:

 To prevent gonococcal ophthalmia in newborns, all pregnant women at risk for gonorrhea should be tested during the first prenatal visit and, if necessary, be treated for gonorrhea.
 Women at risk for infection during pregnancy should have the test repeated during the third trimester.